Partnership-on-Generative-AI/Donator/README.md

 # Donator.ai
 ![Donator Simulation](https://github.com/Partnership-on-Generative-AI/Donator/blob/main/Donator_Simulation.png)

-Welcome to **Donator.ai**, a startup project launched by former United Nations and DFID staff and others in respinse to the USAID aid freeze.
+Welcome to **Donator.ai**, a startup project launched by former United Nations and DFID staff and others in response to the USAID aid freeze.

 ## Development